EdLichtman/QuickModuleCLI/Readme.md

 ## Roadmap
 * I need to learn a bit more about CMDLET, and once I understand them, I need to Add-QuickCmdlet
-* New-FileWithContent, New-FolderIfNotExists, Get-QuickEnvironment(.ps1) and Test-QuickFunctionVariable should be "Reserved" (i.e. private)
-* Installing the Utility Belt into the Reserved section so that you can always uninstall and re-install the utility belt would also be nice
 * Complete Export-QuickCommand to create a script that, when run, will import into the Quick-Package Module
 * Clean up the Get-QuickModules printout.
 Perhaps rename it to Get-QuickCommands
-* Move Install, Uninstall and Install-UtilityBelt to also be reserved, and expose a new function: Uninstall-QuickPackage
+* Move Install, Uninstall and Install-UtilityBelt to also be reserved, and expose a new function: Uninstall-QuickPackage, Install-Utility, Install-UtilityBelt
 * Document all of the built-in functions.
-* Right now there is Get-QuickModules -IncludeBuiltIn.
-I'd like to make -OnlyIncludeBuiltIn
-* After the above two steps are completed then the How do I use documentation needs to be updated, and it will make it easier to understand the commands
+* After the Documentation is completed then the How do I use documentation needs to be updated, and it will make it easier to understand the commands
 * I need to rebuild the Alias Mapping to get created and passed around on startup, so that Rename-Function and Remove-Function will also affect the Aliases
-* I want to add Rename-QuickAlias, or convert Rename QuickFunction to Rename-QuickCommand
-* Make "UtilityBelt-installed" Commands a lot easier to identify for the uninstaller
 * Cleanup.
 Always cleanup.
 * Adding more tools to the Utility Belt would be nice
+* Add the ability to "Add New Profile" without re-installing the whole thing.
+* Install-Script should be a function that gets run on the RunMe, as well as uninstall and install-UtilityBelt stuff
+* Add Pester Unit Tests